 The annual inflation rate in Morocco eased to 0.8 percent in August of 2021 after hitting an over three-year high of 2.2 percent in the previous month.
 It was the lowest inflation rate since March, mainly due to a decrease in food prices (-1.1 percent vs 2.7 percent in July).
 At the same time, costs slowed for alcoholic beverages & tobacco (2.4 percent vs 4.4 percent) and miscellaneous goods & services (2.6 percent vs 2.8 percent).
 Conversely, inflation continued to accelerate for transport (6.1 percent vs 5.2 percent).
 On a monthly basis, consumer prices were flat, following a 0.4 percent uptick in the previous month. source: Haut Commissariat au Plan

 Inflation Rate in Morocco averaged 1.30 percent from 2008 until 2021, reaching an all time high of 5.20 percent in May of 2008 and a record low of -1.60 percent in December of 2009.
 This page provides - Morocco Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Morocco Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-Inflation Rate in Morocco is expected to be 0.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Morocco to stand at 0.90 in 12 months time.
-In the long-term, the Morocco Inflation Rate is projected to trend around 1.30 percent in 2020, according to our econometric models.
+Inflation Rate in Morocco is expected to be 1.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Morocco Inflation Rate is projected to trend around 1.40 percent in 2022 and 1.30 percent in 2023, according to our econometric models.